Secret Sydney: Berowra Waters

-Dubbed the place of many winds by its original Aboriginal settlement, Berowra is a region in Sydney’s north, rich in natural beauty and indigenous history, and surrounded by flourishing bushland, stunning waterways and interesting walking trails.
+Dubbed the place of many winds by its original Aboriginal settlement, Berowra and Berowra Waters is a region in Sydney’s north, rich in natural beauty and indigenous history, and surrounded by flourishing bushland, stunning waterways and interesting walking trails.

-Bordered by Ku-ring-gai Chase National Park, one of the country’s oldest national parks, and encompassing Berowra Creek, which extends out to the beautiful Hawkesbury River, and Berowra Valley National Park, one of Sydney’s largest natural bushland areas, there is plenty to explore in this region.
+Bordered by Ku-ring-gai Chase National Park, one of the country’s oldest national parks, and encompassing Berowra Creek, which extends out to the beautiful Hawkesbury River, and Berowra Valley National Park, one of Sydney’s largest natural bushland areas, there is plenty for families to explore on a day out in Berowra Waters.

 Berowra Valley National Park has plenty of spots to picnic or BBQ, and walking paths along the creek to explore.
 Take a bushland adventure over part of the iconic Great North Walk or, for an easier option, follow the boardwalk along the Place of Winds interpretive trail to discover some of the regions Aboriginal history and witness sweeping views over the valley.